 Eye of Round Roasts, a lean and economical cut you can get from your butcher, lets you choose from versatile cooking methods such as braising, slow roasting, and high-heat searing.
 You can slice it thinly for sandwiches, adding garlic, onion, and peppers, or serve it as a roast with gravy.
 A hint of Cayenne pepper gives this flavorful cut a nice finish, making it the perfect centerpiece for a hearty Sunday supper.

-- Preheat the Big Green Egg with Eggvector for indirect cooking at 225 degrees and the grill grate at standard height.
+- Preheat the Big Green Egg (or your preferred smoker or grill) for indirect cooking at 225 degrees, setting the grill grate at standard height.

-- Season the roast with salt and pepper mix and place in a roasting pan.
-Ideally with a v-rack to elevate.
+- Season the roast with a mix of salt and pepper, then place it in a roasting pan, ideally using a v-rack for elevation.

-- Optional: Create 1/2in x 1/2in cuts into the roast and insert slivered garlic, onions, or peppers for additional flavor.
+- (Optional) For additional flavor, create 1/2-inch cuts into the roast and insert slivers of garlic, onions, or peppers.

-- Throw a few wood chips on the fire to create some smoke.
+- Add a few wood chips to the fire to generate some smoke.

-- Remove roast pan and tent with aluminum foil.
-Reset the Grill for high heat, removing the Eggvector and replacing the grill grate.
+- Reset the grill for high heat, removing the Eggvector and repositioning the grill grate.

-- Once fired up to 500deg or above, remove roasts from pan and put directly over the fire.
+- Once the grill heats up to 500 degrees Fahrenheit or above, place the roasts directly over the fire.